United Kingdom Employer of Record

 Hiring in the U.K.

 U.K. labor law is made up of various charters, acts and regulations, including the Employment Rights Act 1996 and the Equality Act 2010.
-This wide collection of legislation provides the legal framework for employees, employers and trade unions, including rules governing their rights and responsibilities.
+This wide collection of legislation provides the legal framework for employees, employers and trade unions, including the Equal Pay Act of 1970, the Employment Rights Act of 1996 and the Equality Act of 2010.

 Because of the complexity of employment laws in the U.K., compliant employment contracts are an essential business need.
 As your employer of record and PEO in the U.K., we can ensure that every contract, for every worker, meets all requirements.
 We can also provide you with guidance about cultural norms and hiring best practices and keep you up-to-date with employment regulations as they change.